White Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

+- The White Sox have played as the underdog in 10 of their past 10 games and have gone 4-6 in those contests.

+- When it comes to the total, the White Sox and their opponents are 4-6-0 in their last 10 games.

-- The White Sox have covered the runline in the one of their previous 10 games that had a set spread.
+- The White Sox have had a spread listed in one of their past 10 games and have covered every time.

 Read More About This Game